phetsims/phet-info/checklists/code_review_checklist.md

 lines to optimize readability.
 It is OK for require statements or other structured patterns to exceed 120 columns.
 Use your judgment!

-- [ ] Use `class` and `extends` for defining classes and implementing inheritance. `PHET_CORE/inherit` was a pre-ES6 implementation of inheritance that is specific to PhET and has been supplanted by `class` and `extends`. `inherit` should not be used in new code.

 - [ ] Functions should be invoked using the dot operator rather than the bracket operator.
 For more details, please see https://github.com/phetsims/gravity-and-orbits/issues/9.
 For example:
   ```js
   // avoid